Sumo Logic ahead of the packRead article

-Infrastructure-as-a-Service Definition: Infrastructure-as-a-Service (IaaS), also sometimes called hardware-as-a-service (HaaS) describes a common delivery model for cloud services where customers purchase access to managed IT infrastructure from a third-party cloud service provider.
+Infrastructure-as-a-Service (IaaS), also called Hardware-as-a-Service (HaaS), describes a standard delivery model for cloud services where customers purchase access to managed IT infrastructure from a third-party cloud service provider.
 Service providers in the IaaS space provide infrastructure to customers that can include hardware, servers, storage, and data center space, along with the networking components needed to enable access and management of the leased assets.

 IaaS differs from other models of cloud service delivery in terms of which aspects of the technology stack are managed by the cloud service provider and which components are managed in-house by the customer IT organization.
 The three most common deployment models for cloud services are software-as-a-service (SaaS), platform-as-a-service (PaaS) and infrastructure-as-a-Service (IaaS).

-In the SaaS model, the cloud service provider manages the entire technology stack and the subscriber pays a monthly fee to access the software application via the internet.
+In the SaaS model, the cloud service provider manages the entire technology stack, and the subscriber pays a monthly fee to access the software application via the internet.
 In the PaaS model, the cloud service provider manages all of the hardware and infrastructure while providing a platform that includes the operating system, middleware, and runtime.
-The subscriber can scale the platform as needed to deploy applications of their choosing.
+The subscriber can scale the platform as needed to deploy applications.

-In the infrastructure-as-a-service (IaaS) model, the subscriber leases just the hardware infrastructure (networking, data center space, storage, servers, and virtualization services), but establishes and maintains all other components of the technology stack (applications, data, runtime, middleware, operating systems, etc.).
+In the infrastructure-as-a-service (IaaS) model, the subscriber leases just the hardware infrastructure (networking, data center space, storage, servers, and virtualization services) but establishes and maintains all other components of the technology stack.

 Characteristics of infrastructure-as-a-Service (IaaS)

 IaaS offers a flexible and dynamic solution for IT organizations or software developers that wish to address their IT infrastructure needs with a cloud-based outsourcing model.
 Organizations seeking cloud-based solutions should be aware of these five important characteristics of IaaS outsourcing and pricing model:

 The cloud service model is based on the concept of resources-as-a-service.
 As an alternative to spending money on the up-front equipment costs associated with creating and managing a server room or data center, the cloud service model allows organizations to access and implement IT infrastructure with a subscription-based payment model that’s more affordable.